xpgo/obsidian-folder-note-plugin/README.md

 - Do not try to create a new file by context menu or Ctrl+N (which will create a file named 'Untitled.md' firstly), and change its name to the folder name manually.
 If you do that, the file will not be hidden due to internal mechanism of Obsidian.
 However, if you close and reopen Obsidian, it will be hidden again.

-## Manually installing the plugin
+## Install

+- On the Obsidian's settings page, browse the third-party plugins and search 'Folder Note', then install.
-- Go to the release page, copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/folder-note-obsidian/`.
+- Or manully installing: go to the github release page, copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/folder-note-plugin/`.

 ## Build